BSNL carries out massive upgrades of Lakshadweep Satellite Bandwidth | Business

 ''Already BSNL, under USOF funding, has started working on laying the Submarine Cable between Kochi and Lakshadweep and also on another project of augmentation of Satellite Connectivity from 1.71 Gbps to 3.46 Gbps,'' he said.
 This shows the commitment of the present government under the leadership of Prime Minister Narendra Modi to digitally integrate all parts of the country into one Digital India platform, the minister added.

 The project was inaugurated by making a video call by the minister to the Lakshadweep administration.
-The function was attended virtually by Praful Khoda Patel, Administrator of Lakshadweep also.
-While thanking BSNL, he assured that his administration would continue to extend all support to BSNL, a statement said.
+The function was attended virtually by Praful Khoda Patel, Administrator Lakshadweep also.
+On this occasion, while thanking BSNL, he assured that his administration would continue to extend all support to BSNL, a statement said.
 Patel also expressed his appreciation and gratitude for USOF for supporting Connectivity projects in the island.
-The support and coordination with ministries and wireless planning and coordination wing by Mohammed Faizal P P , the Member of Parliament of Lakshadweep, also helped BSNL to complete this project within the time, it said.
+The support and coordination with ministries and wireless planning and coordination wing by Mohammed Faizal P P, the Member of Parliament of Lakshadweep, also helped BSNL to complete this project within the time, it said.

-BSNL is looking to increase its network capacity to address growing demand of broadband amidst a sharp rise in data consumption across users and locations.
-The public sector service provider, for this purpose, has installed two Satellite Gateways in Bangalore equipped with most advanced technologies.
-These Gateways, designed considering the weather conditions of the island, offer exceptional efficiency and flexibility to the BSNL network at Lakshadweep.

-The technology used is so advanced that in case of bad weather conditions resulting in less broadband speed, the remote station can automatically borrow some free Satellite Bandwidth from nearby stations, so that to continue to provide good speed even in worst weather conditions, it added.
+''BSNL has agreed to waive off the 15% facilitation fee for this project,'' the statement added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)